dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   ncdump /d1/projects/METplus/METplus_Data/model_applications/convection_allowing_models/brightness_temperature/2019_05_21_141/remap_GOES-16.20190521.010000.nc | more

-Looking at the configuration file The observed variable is called *channel_13_brightness_temperature* and it's also in two dimensions.
+Looking at the configuration file. the observed variable is called *channel_13_brightness_temperature* and it's also in two dimensions.
 Scrolling down through the file here we see *channel_13_brightness_temperature(lat, lon)* and it's in two dimensions in our